Set Up Single Sign On with Auth0

 accessToken, the user is not logged in.
 However, they may be logged in via SSO to another associated application.
 You can determine if this is the case or not by calling the

-renewAuth method of the auth0.js library, which will attempt to silently authenticate the user within an iframe.
+checkSession method of the auth0.js SDK, which will attempt to silently authenticate the user within an iframe.
 Whether the authentication is successful or not indicates whether the user has an active SSO cookie.

 For more detailed information on how to implement this, please refer to Client-Side SSO (Single Page Apps).